 You will be required to complete your timetabled sessions in full, along with a log book, to meet the requirements of the course.

-Our course is suitable for optometrists who have qualified and are registered in an EU/EEA country, with a letter from the General Optical Council stating the need for an adaptation period.
+Our course is suitable for qualified optometrists who trained outside the UK who are not registered with the General Optical Council (GOC).
+The GOC will need to provide a letter stating the need for an adaptation period for us to consider your application.

 This course starts in September for most applicants.